Become a Lore Mapper

 1. Your first goal is to capture the voice and the transcript of your chat.

-The recorder you choose will depend on your mobile technology.
-As of January 2025, we recommend Otter.ai for most languages.
-It allows you to record the chat, and it will transcribe the first 30 minutes for free.
-You car re-start the recorder after 30 minutes (set an alarm on your phone for 28 minutes) and transcribe the whole conversation.
+Visit Otter.ai and download what you need for your device The recorder you choose will depend on your mobile technology.
+As of January 2025, we recommend Otter.ai for most languages (Evernote has even more languages, but does not provide time stamps or speaker transitions and offers a total of 1 hour per recording).
+It is free to download.
+It allows you to record the chat, and it will auto-transcribe 30 minutes of a conversation for free.
+You must restart the recorder after 30 minutes (set an alarm on your phone for 28 minutes) in order to get another free 30-minute period and to be sure that it will auto-transcribe the whole conversation.

 Always plan for the unexpected!